timjong93/growatt_mqtt/README.md

 _This is still a work in progress 14-09-2019._

 This application is build for an ESP8266, tested on NodeMCU.
-It reads values from an growatt solar power inverter using modbus. and publishes these values using MQTT for use with for example Home Assistant or any other application of your preference.
+It reads values from an growatt solar power inverter, mitsubishi heat exchanger and whr930 mechanical ventilation using modbus.
+These value are published using MQTT for use with for example Home Assistant or any other application of your preference.

 ## Wiring